Pariva Pranati

 Pariva Pranati is an Indian actress who mainly appears in Hindi soap operas.
-She has acted inVaada Raha, With Love, Delhi.
+She has acted in Vaada Raha and With Love, Delhi.
 Most recently, she was playing Amrita in the series Hamari Sister Didi.
 She is currently starring as Vandana Wagle in Wagle Ki Duniya – Nayi Peedhi Naye Kissey on Sony SAB.

 Personal life

 Pariva was born as Pariva Sinha in Patna in a Bihari Hindu family.
 Her father Prabhat Sinha is a Retired Air Force Officer.
-She is an alumnus of Air Force Golden Jubilee Institute and Lady Shree Ram College in Delhi.
+She is an alumnus of Air Force Golden Jubilee Institute and Lady Shri Ram College in Delhi.
 Pariva now resides in Mumbai.

 Pariva married actor and wildlife photographer Puneet Sachdev at a private ceremony in Gwalior on Valentine's Day (14 February 2014).
 The couple had a baby boy on 9 May 2017.